 - Go back to the bucket page and enable Show versions.

-- You will see that files are delete.
+- You will see that files are deleted.
 This allows us to restore things.

 Versioning protects against deletes that aren’t intended/wanted.